-According to the study, average population per branch is lowest in Gandaki province (2,257) while it is highest in Karnali province (4,958).
+According to the study, the average population per branch is lowest in Gandaki province (2,257) while it is highest in Karnali province (4,958).

-There is also significant expansion of the use of electronic technology in banking services in recent times.
-The number of ATM centers have been expanded to 3,316 in mid-July 2019 while it was 1,908 in mid-July 2016.
+There is also a significant expansion of the use of electronic technology in banking services in recent times.
+The number of ATM centers has been expanded to 3,316 in mid-July 2019 while it was 1,908 in mid-July 2016.
 Likewise, the number of debit cards has risen to 67, 08,524 from 46 57,125 in the same period.

 With the expansion of bank branches and innovations in banking technology, access to banking in Nepal is growing rapidly.
 And, the country is close to meeting basic financial inclusion goals.